What is hyaluronidase?

 Hyaluronidase also has an important role in aesthetic treatments whereby it is used to break down hyaluronic acid-based dermal fillers.
 Sometimes, patients may not be completely satisfied with the results of fill ...

-The active ingredient in Ellanse fillers, PCL microspheres, are well-known due to its strong biostimulating property.
-Once administered into the skin, the gel carrier instantly corrects the aesthetic imperfections by volumising the skin while PCL microspheres increase the restoration and production of c ...
+The active ingredient in Ellanse fillers, PCL microspheres, is well-known due to its strong biostimulating property.
+Once injected into the skin, the gel carrier instantly corrects the aesthetic imperfections via volumization, while PCL microspheres increase the restoration and production of ...

 What is the anatomy of the lips?